 What are Function Parameters?

-Parameters are the placeholders or variables defined in a function's signature.
-They represent the inputs that the function expects when it is called.
+Parameters are placeholders defined in the function signature.
+They represent the inputs the function expects when it is called.

 return_type function_name(parameter_type parameter_name) {